We've Won Over £90 Million For Our Clients

 Following successful personal injury claims for neglect in care homes, general damages compensate someone for the pain and suffering they have endured due to their injury.

 Many legal professionals will use the Judicial College Guidelines (JCG) to help them value general damages.
 This document lists compensation guidelines for various injuries of differing severities.
-Our table below contains figures from the latest edition of the JCG, published in April 2022.
+Our table below contains figures from the latest edition of the JCG, except for the top row, which was not taken from this resource.

 However, please only refer to this table as a guide.

 Neglect in care homes cannot only result in pain or suffering, but can also lead to you or your loved one experiencing financial harm.
-Special damages cover any monetary losses or out-of-pocket expenses incurred as a result.
+Special damages cover any out-of-pocket expenses or financial losses incurred as a result of negligence.

 An example could be medical costs.
 If you suffer a psychological injury as a result of care home negligence, such as anxiety, you may need to pay for prescription medication to help manage the symptoms.
 Make sure you do not lose your prescription receipts, as these will be required to prove this expense.